Gibraltar Broadcasting Corporation: Broadcast hours and schedule

 In its early days and until the 1990s, GBC TV offered viewers a mix of local production and international series, mainly imported from the BBC, ITV franchises and also from Canada and Australia.
 Broadcasting hours would be restricted to the evenings, with television normally being on air between 7 pm (later 6:30 pm) until shortly after midnight.
 GBC TV would also go on air during the daytime (normally for a couple of hours) from 3:30 pm during school holidays at Christmas.

 Typically TV broadcasts would begin with a PRD (Programme Run Down) which would air for a few minutes before giving way to a title sequence playing the GBC TV start-up theme and logo.

 Traditionally the programme line-up would be composed of children's programming between 6:30 pm and 7:30 pm.
 In the mid-1980s children's programming would take two slots, 6:30 pm – 7 pm and 7:30 pm – 8 pm with the decision to relay live the BBC Six O'clock News (7 pm in Gibraltar time).
 BBC News at Six was later dropped in favour of ITN bulletins.

 Local programing would usually air in the 8 pm slot and in later evening slots following the news bulletin.
 Imported series would usually air during Primetime and in the late night 11 pm slot.
 Feature films would traditionally air on Tuesday nights and Saturday nights under the Tuesday Movie and Saturday Movie banners.

 Local news

 Local news has occupied various slots, airing as late as 10:30 pm, and 9 pm before settling in the 8:30 pm slot, where it currently remains.
 On occasions, during the summer months, and prior to the introduction of the 11:30 pm News replay, news programmes would be scheduled at the later time of 9 pm to accommodate viewers' summer routines.

 Local news has been re-branded on air a number of times over the years.
-During the 80s it aired as Deadline.
-Currently local news on TV is branded as Newswatch, a brand introduced in the 90s.
-When GBC reporters travel outside of Gibraltar on assignment (notably the US and UK) they normally use the "GBC News" brand.
+During the 1980s, it aired as "Deadline".
+During the 90s, it was rebranded to "Newswatch" while taking on the name "GBC News" for international broadcasts.
+In 2023 the "GBC News" brand was taken on for all news bulletins.